informatics-isi-edu/ermrest/api-doc/model/naming.md

 Unlike general web architecture, [ERMrest](http://github.com/informatics-isi-edu/ermrest) expects clients to understand the URL internal structure and permits (or even encourages) reflection on URL content to understand how one resource name relates to another.
 To support introspection and management, the data model of a catalog is exposed as a set of model-level resources.
 These model elements also influence the [naming of data resources](../data/naming.md).

+## Catalog Names

+The ERMrest model resources belong a catalog resource:

+- _service_ `/catalog/` _cid_

+where the components of this root path are:

+- _service_: the ERMrest service endpoint such as `https://www.example.com/ermrest`.
+- _cid_: the catalog identifier for one dataset such as `42`.

+The catalog resource has a representation which provides basic information about it including access control lists.

 ## Schemata Names

 The ERMrest model resources are named under a root collection of schemata for a particular catalog: